 Dr. philos., cancer epidemiology/medical statistics: 'Time-related effect of a pregnancy on the risk of female cancers: a prospective study of one million Norwegian women aged 20-56 year', Section for medical informatic and statistics, Faculty of Medicine, University of Bergen, Norway (1998).

 Area of research

-Main research has been linked to analysis of data from large, prospective, population-based cohort studies, with time-varying exposure as well as time-varying effects.
-Comprehensive research experience through several collaboration projects linked to epidemiological and clinical studies, prognostic studies, intervention- and experimental studies, projects within diagnostic testing and reliability studies, and quality of life and social science studies, with applications of a wide range of statistical methods through different design of studies (repeated measures, survival data, data from cross-sectional surveys, case-control data).
+Main research relates to analysis of data from large, prospective, population-based cohort studies, with time-varying exposure as well as time-varying effects, within the field of cancer and cardiovascular disease epidemiology.
+Comprehensive research experience through several collaboration projects related to epidemiological and clinical studies, prognostic studies, intervention- and experimental studies, projects within diagnostic testing and reliability studies, and quality of life and social science studies, with applications of a wide range of statistical methods through different design of studies (repeated measures, survival data, data from cross-sectional surveys, case-control data).

 Scientific, academic and artistic work

 Displaying a selection of activities.
 See all publications in the database

 - (2017) Risk of incident myocardial infarction by gender: Interactions with serum lipids, blood pressure and smoking.
 The Tromsø Study 1979-2012.
 Atherosclerosis. vol. 261.

 - (2016) Lifelong gender gap in risk of incident myocardial infarction: The Tromsø study.
 JAMA Internal Medicine. vol. 176 (11).